AndreaCignoni/pands-project/README.md

 ![Screenshot](https://github.com/AndreaCignoni/pands-project/blob/1099840cc4b101f026c7f73da87ee3e65bedeb02/SepalWidthPetalLength.png)
 </div>

-+ Global overview of the four 1 dimension histograms and of the 6 combinations scatterplots in pair-plots.
+My point of reference here for *scatterplots* and their usage is [visme](https://visme.co/blog/scatter-plot/).
+To achieve a global overview including the four one-dimension histograms and the 6 combinations of the two-dimensions scatterplots, I have here plotted the whole dataset in pairplots.
+Thanks to the whitegrid on which the data are displayed, this format allows a further analysis of the above indicated scatterplot where the correlation between the three species is outlined on the *petal length* and the *petal width*.

 <div align="center">

 ![Screenshot](https://github.com/AndreaCignoni/pands-project/blob/5f7168d415c2a47cc296407586b28d11934d3150/PairPlots1.png)